 The World's Fair Historical Society's Mission:

 At our society we also encourage future world's fairs and promote them.
 We believe that international expositions bring people and nations together.
 These events are celebratory and enjoyed by millions of people.
-They help to facilitate cultural exchange and knowledge and the World's Fair Historical Society wants to see these events continue.

 A few examples of buildings left